shangqing-liu/shangqing-liu.github.io/_pages/about.md

 News
 ======
-*  (04/2022) I have submitted my thesis "Learning program semantics via exploring program structures with deep learning”.
+*  (04/2022) I have submitted my Ph.D thesis "Learning program semantics via exploring program structures with deep learning”.
 *  (03/2022) Join NeurIPs 2022 as reviewers.
 *  (01/2022) Join ICML 2022 as reviewers.
 *  (12/2021）Our paper "Learning Program Semantics with Code Representations: An Empirical Study" is accepted by SANER 2022.